-Intended outcome Success criteria Improved oral language skills amongst disadvantaged children Assessment and observations (quality assurance including book scrutiny, teaching and learning reviews, on-going assessment) indicate significant improvement in disadvantaged pupils' achievement and progress.
-Improved reading outcomes for disadvantaged children Y1 phonics outcomes demonstrate that all children are phonetically confident.
-Assessment of reading shows that all children read with fluency and understanding.
-End of Key Stage 2 outcomes in reading are high for all children (at least 80% at EXS with no statistical difference between those who are disadvantaged and those who are not).
-Improve mathematical outcomes for disadvantaged children by the end of KS2 KS2 mathematics outcomes for 2024 show that there is an increase to a minimum of 80% of disadvantaged pupils that meet the expected standard with a minimum of 20% meeting the greater depth standard.
-To achieve and sustain improved well-being for all pupils in our academy particularly our Sustained high levels of well-being from 2024 demonstrated by: disadvantaged pupils.
+Intended outcome Success criteria Improved writing outcomes for disadvantaged children.
+Assessment and observations (quality assurance including book scrutiny, teaching and learning reviews, on-going assessment) indicate significant improvement in disadvantaged pupils' achievement and progress in writing.
+End of KS2 outcomes in writing are higher for all children and are in line with national data.
+Improved reading outcomes for disadvantaged children Y1 phonics outcomes demonstrate that the majority of children are phonetically confident and are in line with national expectations.
+Assessment of reading shows that the majority of children read with fluency and understanding and in line with national expectations.
+End of Key Stage 2 outcomes in reading are in line with national expectations.
+Improve mathematical outcomes for disadvantaged children by the end of KS2 KS2 mathematics outcomes for 2025 show that there is an increase to the number of disadvantaged pupils that meet the expected standard.
+To achieve and sustain improved well-being for all pupils in our academy particularly our Sustained high levels of well-being from 2025 demonstrated by: disadvantaged pupils.
 Pupil voice, parent surveys, teacher observations, pastoral support referrals.
-Increased participation in the wider academy offer including enrichment activities particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged Sustained high attendance up to and including 2024 demonstrated by: pupils. • Overall attendance rate of 97% or greater for all pupils including those who are disadvantaged.
-Percentage of pupils who are persistently absent is below 3% including those who are disadvantaged.
+Increased participation in the wider academy offer including enrichment activities particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged Sustained high attendance up to and including 2025 demonstrated by: pupils. • Overall attendance rate is in line or greater for all pupils including those who are disadvantaged.
+Percentage of pupils who are persistently absent is in line with national expectations including those who are disadvantaged.